HeroicKatora/Functional-Cpp-Templates/README.md

 The code quality is not up to Boost.Hana yet but afterall I explore a completely new style of functional templating, sorry for the inconvenience.
 A very interesting aspect of the Boost library is the usefullness of its error messages which I can currently not even come close to.
 Debugging statements are rare (only tested for correctness by a couple of test cases) and "type type safety" is not enforced in any way.

+There also exists an [elvm][ELVM] backend for this library, a simplistic virtual machine to run C code.
+Miniscule programs such as `echo` have been verified to work.
+For more information, see the [elvm section][#Elvm] below.

 Paradigm
 -------
 The only first class citizen in headerlib are structs.
 Without free template parameters of any sort.
 It's is very complicated for functions in the template system to have side effects on the type system which is strong reasoning behind the functional approach of programming I chose for this library.